Michigan State vs. USC: Odds, spread, over/under - NCAA Tournament First Round

 Michigan State vs. USC Betting Trends

-- Michigan State has covered 14 times in 29 matchups with a spread this season.
+- Michigan State has won 14 games against the spread this season, while failing to cover 15 times.

 - In the Spartans' 29 games this season, the combined scoring has gone over the point total 16 times.